 Warning: The BIOCHIPs coated with antigen substrates have been treated with a disinfecting fixing agent.
 Neither HBsAg nor antibodies against HIV-1, HIV-2, and HCV could be detected in the control sera using appropriate ELISA or indirect immunofluorescence tests.
 Nevertheless, all test system components should be handled as potentially infectious materials.
-Some of the reagents also contain the agent sodium azide in a non-declarable concentration.
+Some of the reagents also contain the toxic agent sodium azide.
 Avoid skin contact.